 Amateur Radio - N8QQ

-Check out the live status of the DVSwitch hub I’ve been tinkering with for a while now using the W8IRC club call.
-Below that are the AllStar nodes I’m running from home and in the cloud.
-I gotta admit, I’ve been neglecting it lately and need to give it some love soon.
-As you scroll down, you’ll find some outdated hambio from past versions of this page.
-It’s a bit of a mess, but hey, what are ya gonna do.
+This is the live status of the DVSwitch hub and AllStar nodes I tinker with, running from home and in the cloud.
+I’ve been neglecting it lately and need to get it all updated soon.
+And there’s some mostly-outdated ham radio bio info from past versions of this page below that.
+It’s all a bit of a mess, but hey, what are ya gonna do.

 Allstar Nodes